Enbridge's economic impact on Michigan

-- Enbridge's operating and administrative expenditures in Michigan, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $111.7 million.
+- Enbridge's operating and administrative expenditures in Michigan, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $177.8 million.

-- Enbridge paid $67.4 million in property tax across Michigan for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;
+- Enbridge paid more than $73.2 million in property tax across Michigan for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations.